An example of a compact non-C-analytic real subvariety of ${\mathbb R}^3$

-A complex subvariety is precisely the same notion in $\C^n$, with real-analytic replaced by holomorphic (complex analytic).
+A complex subvariety is the same notion with $\R^n$ replaced by $\C^n$ and real-analytic replaced by holomorphic (complex analytic).
 See \cites{GMT:topics,Whitney:book} for more information.

 Given a real-analytic function $\rho(x_1,\ldots,x_n)$ defined near $p$, consider $\R^n \subset \C^n$, and then consider $x_1,\ldots,x_n$ as complex variables.
 The power series still converges in some small neighbourhood of $p \in \C^n$.
 This process is called \emph{complexification}.
-Starting with a real-analytic subvariety near a point $p$, complexify near $p$ to obtain a complex subvariety of a neighbourhood of $p \in \C^n$ whose trace on $\R^n$ is the real subvariety.
+Starting with a real-analytic subvariety near a point $p$, complexify the defining equations near $p$ to obtain a complex subvariety of a neighbourhood of $p \in \C^n$ whose trace on $\R^n$ is the real subvariety.
 Such a complex subvariety may not exist globally, but only locally.
 A subvariety in $\R^n$ which is the real trace of a complex variety is usually called $\C$-analytic, and the purpose here is to provide a non-$\C$-analytic example subvariety.